Pandas – Drop List of Rows From DataFrame

 • Post author:

-• Post category:Pandas / Python
+• Post category:Pandas

-• Post last modified:January 23, 2023
+• Post last modified:March 27, 2024

 By using pandas.DataFrame.drop() method you can remove/delete/drop the list of rows from pandas, all you need to provide is a list of rows indexes or labels as a param to this method.
 By default drop() method removes the rows and returns a copy of the updated DataFrame instead of replacing the existing referring DataFrame.
-If you wanted to remove from the DataFrame in place use inplace=True param.
-By default, the value for inplace property is False meaning not to update the existing DataFrame.
+If you want to remove from the DataFrame in place use inplace=True param.
+By default, the value for inplace the property is False meaning not to update the existing DataFrame.

-By using the same drop() method, you can also remove columns in pandas DataFrame by using axis=1
+By using the same drop() method, you can also remove columns in pandas DataFrame by using axis=1.

 1. Create a Sample DataFrame

-Let’s create a pandas DataFrame to explain how to remove list of rows with examples, my DataFrame contains the column names Courses, Fee, Duration, and Discount.
+Let’s create a pandas DataFrame to explain how to remove the list of rows with examples, my DataFrame contains the column names Courses, Fee, Duration, and Discount.

 # Create a Sample DataFrame